Green Touring

 SESSION 1 - MATERIALS AND MAKING

-This session will cover sustainable material choices for set, costume, and prop design, including recycled, biodegradable, and ethically-sourced procurement alternatives.
-We will also discuss low-impact making techniques, such as modular construction, non-toxic finishes, and designing for reuse.
-Throughout the session, we will share practical examples and resources as well as strategies for integrating circular economy principles into theatre production
+This session covers sustainable material choices for set, costume, and prop design, including recycled, biodegradable, and ethically-sourced procurement alternatives.
+We also discuss low-impact making techniques, such as modular construction, non-toxic finishes, and designing for reuse.
+Throughout the session, we share practical examples and resources as well as strategies for integrating circular economy principles into theatre production.

 SESSION 2 - PRODUCTION, PRODUCING AND EVENTS